-We’ve been foraging for gourmet wild mushrooms for about five years now.
+We’ve been foraging for gourmet wild mushrooms since 2010.
 Living at the base of the Appalachian Mountains in Greenville, South Carolina puts us in the heart of one of the best hiking and mushroom foraging regions in the US, and we try to enjoy this geographical attribute throughout the year.

-Outside of gardening, mushroom foraging is our favorite outdoor activity.
+Outside of gardening, foraging mushrooms and plants is our favorite outdoor activity.
 It’s like going for a treasure hunt, but we get to eat the treasure at the end of the day.
-Even better, we get to exercise while learning about the amazing interspecific relationships that are taking place underfoot in our local forest ecosystems.
+Even better, we get to exercise while learning about the amazing interspecific relationships that are taking place underfoot in our local ecosystems.

 What Exactly Is a Mushroom?

 Many people don’t realize that mushrooms are just the small fruiting bodies of very large organisms, similar to apples growing on a tree.
 How large can they get?
 Well, the largest living organism on earth is a four square mile wide honey mushroom.
 That’s pretty big!

 Fungi play an essential role to an ecosystem’s health.
 Every inch of soil in a forest is loaded with various species of fungi, some of which help form the “internet” of the forest, connecting plants together into a resource and information swapping network that survives more through collaboration than competition.

 Other fungi are saprobic or even parasitic, infecting sick and dying trees and hastening their death, after which other species of decomposing mushrooms come in to help recycle the tree’s components into soil.
 Thanks to fungi, there is no waste in a forest system – everything is reused and recycled.